🎓 Program Overview

 - Async task optimisation: avoiding blocking operations on async threads, using spawn_blocking correctly

-- Rate limiting: token bucket and sliding window algorithms implemented in Axum middleware with Redis
+- Rate limiting: token bucket and sliding window algorithms in Axum middleware with Redis

 - Security hardening: SQL injection prevention with SQLx parameterised queries, XSS/CSRF protection, and security headers